Research at TRUThompson Rivers University

 National Research Recognition

-A significant growth in sponsored research income has put Thompson Rivers University onto Research Infosource’s Canada’s Top 50 Research Universities 2023 list.
+For the first time, Thompson Rivers University earned a spot on Research Infosource’s Canada’s Top 50 Research Universities 2023 list.
 TRU’s total sponsored research income is valued at $8.5 million.
 This includes all funds that support research, such as grants, contracts or contributions from sources external to the institution.

 BC forest recovering from a wildfire

-Wildfire science TRU’s team of wildfire experts is unparalleled
+TRU Wildfire TRU’s team of wildfire experts is unparalleled

 While more extreme fire weather and fire activity are expected, there are opportunities to reduce the risk of catastrophic fires by adapting fire management strategies to mitigate changing climate and other risks.
 That’s where TRU and our unparalleled expertise in wildfire science comes in.